Introduction: The Medium is the Massage by Marshall McLuhan

 I wrote a profile of Marshall McLuhan and learned that he prophesied the introduction of the Internet.
 I was intrigued and wanted to discover things for myself so I purchased his book, The Medium is the Massage.
 It’s an interesting book that has a lot of pictures and special effects, and although it’s a small book, it’s not one you can rush through if you truly want to experience it.

 After I finished reading The Medium is the Massage, I pulled what I thought are lessons that make good food for thought.
-The is exactly the kind of book that will make a serious think what she is reading.
+This is exactly the kind of book that will make someone seriously think about what she is reading.

 This isn’t really a review of The Medium is the Massage, but some ideas that I pulled from it.
 What makes this book so significant is that it was first published in 1967.